Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 When dental issues become a problem, that's when dogs need to be put under general anesthetic for a cleaning.
 There's always risk associated with anesthesia, so it's better for your dog if you can keep on top of his dental hygiene needs.

 You can help keep your dog's teeth and gums healthy with an in-home dental routine.
 Brush your dog's teeth regularly.
 Most pet supply stores carry special dog toothbrushes (which have very soft bristles) and toothpaste (do not use human toothpaste, as it is far too strong for dogs).
 We find our dogs actually like the taste of the toothpaste!
+You can also experiment with various dental sprays, gels, or rinses.

 Check your dog's mouth regularly for signs of gum inflammation, cracked or missing teeth, pain or bleeding.